 The energy job market in 2026 presents genuine challenges, but there are real opportunities for professionals who prepare well and approach their search strategically.
 Redundancy or the end of a contract can feel like a setback, but for many people, it becomes the push that leads somewhere better, sometimes in oil and gas, sometimes in renewables, offshore wind, construction, or LNG.

 The key is to stay calm, update your CV and certifications, and be clear about your direction.
 Ask yourself: Do I want offshore roles, or am I open to oil and gas jobs abroad?
 Would HSE or consultancy positions suit my experience?
 Which regions are actively hiring in my discipline?
-Answering these questions helps focus your search and makes every application count.
+Answering these questions helps focus on your search and makes every application count.

 Working with a trusted specialist agency like WRS gives you access to roles and guidance that are simply not visible on public job boards, along with the support of a team that genuinely understands the markets you’re operating in.